-

 # Read include/exclude patterns from one or more separate named files,

-# experimental.
-See the output of "borg help patterns" for more
+# one pattern per line.
+See the output of "borg help patterns" for

 # patterns_from: